ANCPLabOldenburg/megqc_documentation/report/std.md

 # Standard Deviation of the Data

 The Standard Deviation (STD) metric measures the variability of each channel.
-Channels with unusual high or low STD compared to others, might indicate potential malfunctions (Gapontseva, 2023).
+Channels with unusual high or low STD compared to others, might indicate potential malfunctions.

 ## 1. Standard Deviation over the entire time series
 In the first figure, each dot represents the standard deviation of a Magnetometer channel over **the entire time series**.